-Students enrolled in the COMM Major program (having selected Communication as their major) will complement core strengths in Communication with required courses from a number of related disciplines as well as elective courses.
+Students having selected Communication as their major will complement core strengths in Communication with required courses from a number of related disciplines as well as elective courses.
 Together, these elements work to provide students with an introduction to the dynamic context in which communication occurs

 The objectives of this program are to: